ghostbang/linux/readme.md

 Ghostbang is a Linux operating system for the [Raspberry Pi](https://www.raspberrypi.org/) computer.

 Ghostbang rises from the ashes of [Crunchbang](http://crunchbang.org/).
 When Crunchbang and [Pibang](http://pibanglinux.com/) ceased development, I decided to roll my own distro.
 Ghostbang is being developed for the Raspberry Pi with hobbyist intentions.
 Releases will be sporadic and rules of convention will be broken.
+However, it is my wish that this operating system stays usable and current in effort to allow others to freely use, contribute, fork and to study.

 <sub>Check out the [Release Notes](https://github.com/ghostbang/linux/blob/master/releases.md) for more information.</sub>
+<sub><i>Installation instructions are found [here](http://www.sudo.ws/). </i></sub>

 ---
 <sup>Latest Downloads</sup>